Scams >> Scam And Its Types >> Computer hacking Scams

 The well-known technique the scammer highly uses to trick people in hacking their computer details is by contacting through a phone call.

 While hacking a computer directly through a phone call is uncommon, scams involving social engineering through phone calls can compromise computer security.
 In such scenarios, scammers may pose as tech support agents or authoritative figures, claiming there's a security issue with the victim's computer.
 They manipulate individuals into following instructions that grant remote access or lead to the installation of malicious software.
 Victims, believing they are addressing a legitimate concern, inadvertently provide access to sensitive information.
 To protect against these scams, it's crucial to verify the caller's identity, never grant remote access or share personal information during unsolicited calls, and hang up if the conversation feels suspicious.
-Staying informed about common scams and maintaining a skeptical approach to unexpected calls contribute to overall cybersecurity.
+Staying informed about common scams and maintaining a skeptical approach to unexpected calls contributes to overall cybersecurity.

 beware of scammers call